nuuuwan/news_lk3_data/README.md

 A Memorandum of Understanding (MoU) on Bilateral Cooperation was signed between the two Foreign Ministries.
 Sri Lanka established diplomatic relations with the Kyrgyz Republic in 1996, and this is the first high-level visit to take place between the two countries.

-During the official talks, the two sides prioritized expanding economic cooperation, focusing on apparel, gems and jewelry, tea, food and beverages, wellness and ayurvedic products, education services and ICT sectors
+During the official talks, the two sides prioritized expanding economic cooperation, focusing on apparel, gems and jewellery, tea, food and beverages, wellness and ayurvedic products, education services and ICT sectors

 ...